wvhulle/nu-lint/README.md

 Linter for the innovative [Nu](https://www.nushell.sh/) shell.

 Learning to use a new shell is a radical change that can use some assistance.
-This project is aimed at helping new users of the [Nu](https://www.nushell.sh/) shell.
-Nu shell has a lot of interesting and useful features and this program will give you hints to use all the features of Nu.
+This project is aimed at helping new and intermediate users of the [Nu](https://www.nushell.sh/) shell.
+Nu shell has a lot of useful features not found in other scripting languages.
+This linter will give you hints to use all of them and even offer automatic fixes.

+All rules are optional and can be disabled with a configuration file.
+The rule definitions are designed to be compatible with:

+- The standard Nu parser  [nu-check](https://www.nushell.sh/commands/docs/nu-check.html).
+- The standard Nu formatter [topiary-nushell](https://github.com/blindFS/topiary-nushell).

+## Example

-For example, the rule `prefer_pipeline_input` in this program recommends to use pipelines instead of positional arguments (to use lazy instead of eager list processing):
+The rule `prefer_pipeline_input` recommends to use pipelines instead of positional arguments:

 ```nu
 def filter-positive [numbers] {